jjangga0214/e2e-check/README.md

 - Cypress runs inside the browser, while every other framework runs a Node process
   - If you need non-browser information (check mails, logs, etc.) in Cypress, you essentially need to start a local Node server which can than be queried for certain informations by your Cypress tests.
 (E.g. your test can request `localhost:8080/did-i-got-my-email` and the local server will serve you a useful response.)
 - Cypress uses a bundled Eletron version to support testing the same browser in the same version on CI and locally.
 AFAIK it isn't the only framework where I can't use Puppeteer directly.
 (Just nice to know - not a real drawback.)
-- Cypress seems to always offer synchronous APIs, I guess because it runs directly in the browser...?
+- Cypress seems to always offer synchronous APIs, but they actually create an internal queue of asynchronous commands.
+AFAIK testcafe has some internal queue as well.
 - Cypress and testcase come with their own test runners - no Jest love here 😞
 - Cypress creates awesome videos with a nice GUI showing information about your tests out of the box 😍
 - `@types/puppeteer` could need some love, but nothing a pull request couldn't fix 👌